rustls/rustls/README.md

 The Rustls project currently maintains two cryptography providers:

 * [`rustls-aws-lc-rs`] - a provider that uses the [`aws-lc-rs`] crate for cryptography.
-While this provider can be harder to build on some platforms, it provides excellent performance and a complete feature set (including post-quantum algorithms).
+While this provider can be harder to build on [some platforms][aws-lc-rs-platforms-faq], it provides excellent performance and a complete feature set (including post-quantum algorithms).
 * [`rustls-ring`] - a provider that uses the [`ring`] crate for cryptography.
 This provider is easier to build on a variety of platforms, but has a more limited feature set (for example, it does not support post-quantum algorithms).

+The Rustls team recommends using the [`rustls-aws-lc-rs`] crate for its complete feature set and performance.
+See [the aws-lc-rs FAQ][aws-lc-rs-platforms-faq] for more details of the platform/architecture support constraints in aws-lc-rs.

 See the documentation for [`crypto::CryptoProvider`] for details on how providers are selected.